harena-incubator/image-annotator/README.md

-# image-annotator
+# Image Annotator
-Image annotator for the Harena environment.,
+  A web-based editor to annotate medical images for the Arena project

+## Table of contents